Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 4. Nutrient Deficiency — Your Plant Is Hungry

-Different nutrient deficiency patterns on plant leaves showing nitrogen iron and magnesium deficiency
+Nutrient deficiency patterns on leaves showing nitrogen, iron and magnesium deficiency

 If your watering and light are on point, your plant might simply be hungry.
 According to University of Missouri Extension, the pattern of yellowing can tell you exactly what nutrient is missing.